michellebcurran/stock-analysis/README.md

 ## Results
 ### Analysis
 The stocks performed, overall, significantly better in 2017 than in 2018.
+In 2017, overall, stocks performed well.
+The only negative return was for stock TERP with a total daily volume of 139,402,800 and return of -7.2%.
+All other stocks performed well, with positive returns ranging from 5.5% to 199.4%.

+In 2018, overall, stocks performed poorly.
+ENPH and RUN were the only stocks with a positive return, 81.9% and 84.0% respectively.
+They also have a similar total daily volume, with ENPH at 607,473,500 and RUN at 502,757,100.
+All other stocks performed poorly with negative returns ranging from -3.5% to -62.6%.

-The original script executed for 2017: seconds
+The original script executed for 2017: 0.5390625 seconds
-    and for 2018: seconds
+    and for 2018: 0.51625 seconds
-The refactored script, as seen in the images below, executed for 2017: seconds
+The refactored script, as seen in the images below, executed for 2017: 0.1015625 seconds
-    and for 2018: seconds
+    and for 2018: 0.1015625 seconds

+In conclusion, the refactored analysis executes significantly faster than the original code.

 ### Images